Dev-22-goel/Sign-Language-AI/README.md

 ## Notes

 It was great to use different libraries like opencv, tensorflow, mediapipe, pycaw, numpy and my very own **personal hand detection file.** Strong efforts by other team members made me accomplish this difficult task.
 It was fun and tough but we did not lose hope till the end.

+**I would like to give a special thanks to Google.
+Youtubers, professors and reasearchers who gave their valuable knowledge to us and helped us successfully achieve this great program.**

 ## License